The Jersey City Planning Board approved the Woman and Indian-owned Blossom Dispensary LLC as the city’s first adult-use cannabis dispensary.

 “This applicant was working diligently with city planning.
 It is not a question of equity,” he added.

 “This board is obviously only dealing with the zoning aspect.
 I don’t know what’s gonna happen there.
-Trenton is a funny place, I’m told,” Alampi quipped
+Trenton is a funny place, I’m told,” Alampi quipped.

-Ward also noted that the dispensary would be at least 200 feet from a school, with Joseph noting that would follow all local standards on trash disposal and recycling.
+Ward also noted that the cannabis dispensary would be at least 200 feet from a school, with Joseph noting that would follow all local standards on trash disposal and recycling.

 “I think the applicant is going to look to move as quickly as they can.
 Time is of the essence.
-First to the table get the bite at the apple, that’s the general thought.
+First to the table gets the bite at the apple, that’s the general thought.
 The state seems to be ready to accept and process licenses,” Alampi added.

 “I thought only five licenses were going to be allowed by the city.
 We’re treading new waters.
 The motto of Jersey City is let Jersey prosper.
 We want to do everything possible to nurture that.
 I think this is an ideal location.
 I think it’s an exciting proposition,” explained Lipski.

 Commissioners Vijaya Desai and Joyce Watterman, the latter who is also the council president, wished them luck prior to the vote.